sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 variation” (|SS_w|\).\ [#]_

 How does that help me find out whether the groups have different population means?
 Um.
 Wait.
 Hold on a second.
-Now that I think about it, this is *exactly* what we were looking for.
-If the null hypothesis is true then you’d expect all the sample means to be pretty similar to each other, right?
-And that would imply that you’d expect |SS_b| to be really small, or at least you’d expect it to be a lot smaller than “the variation associated with everything else”,
+Now that I think about it, thit is *exactly* what we were looking for.
+If the null hypothesit is true then you would expect all the sample means to be pretty similar to each other, right?
+And that would imply that you would expect |SS_b| to be really small, or at least you would expect it to be a lot smaller than “the variation associated with everything else”, |SS_w|\.
-|SS_w|\.
 Hmm.
 I detect a hypothesis test coming on.

 From sums of squares to the *F*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~